-Fatu Akelei Feu'u was born in 1946 in the village of in Samoa.
+Fatu Akelei Feu'u was born in 1946 in Samoa.
 He is a Senior Contemporary Pacific Artist and acknowledged as both a Leader and Mentor within the Pacific Arts community in New Zealand where he moved to live when he was 20.
 Here is a satellite image of Poutasi which looks pretty gorgeous.

 Fa'asamoa is the unifying element of Feu'u's work.
 The term fa'asamoa is generally defined as 'the Samoan way'.
 Although this lithograph is untitled I think it represents much of his work.

 Feu’u works to create a visual narrative of oral traditions as can be seen in this lithograph Hauraki Pale Auro.

 CollectionsFeu'u's work is included in a number of prestigious national and international collections including the National Gallery, Brisbane; Auckland Art Gallery; Museum of New Zealand Te Papa Tongarewa, Wellington and Waikato Museum of Art and History, Hamilton.
 His work is also included in an extensive number of private collections in New Zealand, Australia, United States of America, England, Holland, American Samoa, Samoa and Japan.